-8. If you are using photo or glossy paper, you can select Borderless printing.
+8. If you are using photo or glossy paper, you can select Borderless printing (T1300 series only).

-- Select the Features tab, then select the Autorotate and Crop lines options.
-Autorotation can help to avoid wasting paper, and the crop lines will show you where to cut the paper after printing. - 10.
-Press the OK button and save your configuration changes to a PC3 file.
+Select the Features tab, then select the Autorotate option.
+If you have a T1300 series printer, select the Crop lines option also.
+Autorotation can help to avoid wasting paper, and the crop lines will show you where to cut the paper after printing.

+10. Press the OK button and save your configuration changes to a PC3 file.

-11. When you have pressed the OK button in the Plot window, the printer will construct a print preview.
+11. When you have pressed the OK button in the Plot window, the printer will construct a print preview (T1300 series only).